petzi53/weblog-notes/content/tutorial/2017-09-04-blogdown-tutorial.md

 slug: blogdown-tutorial-part-1
 tags: [r, rstudio, blogdown, hugo, git, github, academic-theme]
 categories: [tutorial, blog engines, static sites, how-to]
-description: Part 1 of this tutorial explains how to install the hugo-academic theme on top of R, RStudio and blogdown.
+description: Part 1 of this tutorial explains how to install a Hugo theme on top of R, RStudio and blogdown.
+For this demonstration I will use the new (preview) version of RStudio as it facilitates the installation of Hugo and a theme.
 ---

 #### From R and RStduio with blogdown to Git and Github